 Newtown Public School recognises that we have a responsibility to create organisational and leadership practices that support all students.
-As part of our 2018-2020 School Plan, we implemented strategies for preventing bullying as listed below.
-These strategies continue to be built upon in our 2021-2024 School Improvement Plan:
+As part of our 2021-2024 School Plan, we implemented strategies for preventing bullying as listed below.
+These strategies continue to be built upon in each year.
 Student leadership skills are developed through our extensive student leadership programs.
 All students in Year 4, 5 & 6 have the opportunity to join a department and the Student Representative Council.
 Students in Year 6 have the opportunity to apply for the role of Student Minister for the departments.